 Option 1 – Plugin Update Workflow if hosted at WP Engine

-If your site is hosted at WPEngine, you have the use of a very handy one-click staging environment now referred to as “legacy staging” where you can test out updates.
-We LOVE this feature and find that it makes the plugin update testing process a real breeze by reducing the risk of updating your plugins on live since you can first test all the updates on your legacy staging site.
-You can also copy your site back and forth from legacy staging, but there is risk in doing that so we do not recommend this workflow.
-Recently WP Engine has introduced staging and development environment options, but the legacy staging (one-click staging options is still available).
-To test making updates to plugins, themes and the WordPress core using your legacy staging environment, follow these steps:
+If your site is hosted at WP Engine, you have the use of three environments: Production, Staging, and Development.
+The Production environment is your live public-facing website, Staging is for testing out updates, and Development is for developing new content.
+We LOVE these environments and find that they make the plugin update testing process a real breeze by reducing the risk of updating your plugins on your live Production site, since you can first test all the updates on your Staging site.
+You can also copy your site back and forth between your environments, but there is some risk in doing that so we do not recommend this workflow.
+To test making updates to plugins, themes and the WordPress core using your Staging environment, follow these steps:

-The URL for your STAGING website is different than your LIVE URL, but the same username and password will get you login access.
+As noted above, the URL for your Staging website is different than your Production public site, but the same username and password will get you login access.
+Using the Staging environment domain above, your URL will be of the form https://mysitestg.wpengine.com/wp-admin

 From the WordPress Dashboard go to Updates in the sidebar (under Dashboard).
 Update all Plugins and Themes that have an update available.